-As of December 31, 2009, our balance sheet included goodwill of \$21.1 million and identifiable intangible assets of \$3.8 million.
+As of December 31, 2010, our balance sheet included goodwill of \$21.1 million and identifiable intangible assets of \$2.8 million.
 Economic, legal, regulatory, competitive, contractual, and other factors could result in future declines in the operating results of our business units or market value declines that do not support the carrying value of goodwill and identifiable intangible assets.
-If any of these factors impair the value of these assets, accounting rules require us to reduce their carrying value and report an impairment charge, which would reduce our reported assets and earnings in the period an impairment is recognized.
+If any of these factors impair the value of these assets, accounting rules require us to reduce their carrying value and report an impairment charge, which would reduce our reported assets and earnings for the period in which an impairment is recognized.